pokusew/fel-kbe-web-app-security-lab/SQL-Injection-Solution.md

 Once I successfully logged in, I started exploring the UI and all its features.
 I noticed the link “Warning!” which led to the URL `https://kbe.felk.cvut.cz/index.php?open=warning.txt`.
-Almost immediately I tried replacing `warning.txt` with `index.php`.
+Almost immediately, I tried replacing `warning.txt` with `index.php`.
 And to my pleasant surprise, the server responded with a highlighted source code of the index.php.
-After a quick look, I figured it must be the same index.php that is actually running on the server.
+After a quick look, I confirmed it must be the same index.php that is actually running on the server.

 **Note 3:** In fact, no login is needed to access https://kbe.felk.cvut.cz/index.php?open=index.php.

 **Note 4:** The code (line 67) confirms my suspicions from [Task 3's Side note](#side-note).

-The next feature I noticed was the pagination mechanism of messages which was using `offset` query parameter.
+The next feature I noticed was the pagination mechanism of messages which was using the `offset` query parameter.
-By looking into the code I quickly constructed offset values that helped me obtain the names of the database tables and their column names:
+By looking into the code, I quickly constructed such offset values that helped me obtain the names of the database tables, their column names and their data:

 ```
 0 UNION SELECT table_name, 1 FROM information_schema.tables